Helping Others Become SelfMade

 As shown by incorporating this concept in our network name, we strongly believe that every person can take their health in their own hands and embrace behaviors that can make an immediate and long-term impact.

-How You Can Support a “Self Made” Healthy Lifestyle
+How You Can Contribute To a “Self Made” Healthier Community

 Connect with Resources – Whether you are a small or large community organization, or simply an individual embracing change, one of the biggest ways to support a healthy lifestyle is to connect and be engaged with resources dedicated to help improve health.